Shreveport Symphony Orchestra: Musicians' strike (Oct. 2008 to Nov. 2009)

 "After two years of contentious negotiations, The Shreveport Symphony Orchestra is back – for now."
 This information was just released during the last week in The Times [Shreveport], suggesting "a permanent return of live orchestral music" to Shreveport and its citizens.
 In his arts blog, Robert Trudeau reported that SSO board president Dick Bremer, Rick Rowell, the leader of the musicians group, and Community Fund chief Paula Hickman announced the interim agreement and a concert series consisting of three planned concerts.

 Renewed concert season (2010 to 2011)

 Following the enthusiastic response from the community to a new series of concerts, a more permanent agreement was reached in July, 2010.
 Shortly thereafter, the orchestra announced the official concert schedule for the 2010–'11 season.

 As the Shreveport Symphony Orchestra embarked on the new season starting January 30, 2010, this group of talented, classically trained musicians, along with their devoted management team, would have to encourage the participation of a broader subscriber base, including the younger population of the Shreveport-Bossier City metro area.
 Innovative marketing and fresh ideas could enhance the appeal of live music to an ever-widening audience.
 Even two of the original Big Five orchestras, the Philadelphia Orchestra and the Cleveland Orchestra, have recently been subjected to the vagaries of the economy and the competitive nature of the entertainment/cultural industry.

-While technology allows subscribers of some orchestras the choice of watching online versions of live performances over the internet—as well as technically advanced DVD recordings—the viability of live symphonic music will depend on providing a unique experience.
-As an avid concert-goer will know, there are intangible benefits to "being there" in person, rather than listening to a recorded broadcast.
-The event of witnessing the musicians making beautiful sounds together is priceless, and will never be adequately reproduced by video or audio recordings.
-A well-supported Shreveport Symphony Orchestra would greatly enhance the cultural diversity of the Shreveport-Bossier City area.
-It would also provide a source of inspiration for local children and youths to explore the world of symphonic music, and its associated branches, such as movie soundtracks, musicals, and even accompaniment to today's pop and rock artists.